 Top 1099 Errors Made in QuickBooks

-- Make sure you are getting the right number in the right box.
-Remember, 1099s have several boxes on them and non-employee compensation is just one of them.
+Remember, 1099s have several boxes on them and now you even have a separate form (1099-NEC) for non-employee compensation.
 Make sure you are mapping rents to the rent box, attorney fees to the attorney fees box, etc.

-- Don’t email the vendors their 1099 unless you have their permission.
 When in doubt, make sure you are also mailing out the 1099s.
-As a backup, you can email the 1099s, but there is some rule that they have to give you permission if email is the only form of delivery.
+As a backup, you can email the 1099s, but I heard long ago that there is some rule that they have to give you permission if email is the only form of delivery.

 What other 1099 errors have you seen in QuickBooks?
 Just like any software, you need to understand how the program is determining what ends up in what box.
 If you haven’t used QuickBooks correctly, then you are more prone to errors at the end of the day.

 If you want help streamlining the preparation of your practice’s 1099s, check out my 1099-MISC and 1099-NEC Control Sheet Template.
 It has saved me tons of hours each year keeping myself organized.